+Although model-driven approaches gives us solid theoretical understandings of the phenomena, we need to know the mathematical models underlying the phenomena, which are not always available.
+In addition, even if we know the underlying models, numerical schemes for solving them are sometimes computationally expensive or unstable.
+Recently, applying machine learning approaches to estimate models from data has been investigated.
+For example, we can use neural ODEs to learn dynamics from time-series data~\citep{chen18,teshima20}.
+In addition, we can apply operator learning to obtain nonlinear operators that map functions, such as initial conditions and model parameters, to solutions of the underlying model of data~\citep{kovachki23,li21fourier}.

+Operator-theoretic approaches using Koopman operators are attracting much attention as an important tool for analyzing dynamical systems~\citep{koopman31}.
+The Koopman operator gives a lifted representation of nonlinear dynamical systems.
+Since the Koopman operator is linear even if the original system is nonlinear, we can use linear algebra to analyze the dynamics.
+An attractive feature of Koopman operators is that we can estimate them from given data and apply them to data-driven problems~\citep{rowley09,kutz13,mezic12,williams15,takeishi17,mezic17,fujii19,klus20,hashimoto19,hu20}.
+They enable us to understand the dynamics {using} given time-series data without knowing the underlying dynamical system that generates the data.
+This feature makes the operator-theoretic approaches attractive for the machine learning community~\citep{kawahara16,ishikawa18,azencot20,wang23_koopman,liu23}.

-The {relationship} between Koopman operator theory and phase models has been investigated~\cite{shirasaka17,mauroy18}.
-For example, the intrinsic frequency and {asymptotic} phase function {of a limit-cycle oscillator are obtained from {the} eigenvalue corresponding to the fundamental frequency and associated eigenfunction} of the Koopman operator, respectively.
-Therefore, by estimating the Koopman operator and computing those eigenvalues and eigenfunctions, we can reconstruct the phase model only with given data.
-However, most existing studies focus on {extracting the phase function, or equivalently the eigenfunction of the Koopman operator from the data}.
-There is no existing work on the {simultaneous} reconstruction of {the PCF {of coupled oscillators} in the same framework} via the Koopman operator for network dynamics.
+In this paper, we propose an operator-theoretic approach, called the Koopman generalized multiparameter eigenvalue (KGME) approach, to estimate the phase model from data to understand the interaction of the synchronizing oscillators.
+The {relationship} between Koopman operator theory and phase models has been investigated~\citep{shirasaka17,mauroy12,mauroy13}.
+For example, the intrinsic frequency and phase function of a nonlinear oscillator are obtained from the eigenvalue corresponding to the fundamental frequency and associated eigenfunction of the Koopman operator, respectively.
+Therefore, by estimating the Koopman operator and computing its eigenvalue and eigenfunction, we can reconstruct the phase model only with given data.
+However, most existing studies have focused on estimating the phase model of {\em a single isolated oscillator} from time-series data.
+No study has shown that Koopman operator theory can be used to estimate the phase model describing mutual interactions between {\em multiple oscillators}.